pcarney8/labs-ci-cd/README.md

 * `bootstrap` - Located in `inventory/host_vars/projects-and-policies.yml` contains a collection of objects used to create project namespaces and bind roles to groups for those namespace in OpenShift
 * `tools` -  Located in `inventory/host_vars/ci-cd-tooling.yml` contains the collection of Jenkins slaves, Jenkins S2I and other CI/CD tooling deployments such as SonarQube, Nexus and others.
 * `apps` - Located in `inventory/host_vars/app-build-deploy.yml` contains definitions for the Java reference app's build and deploy
+* `secrets` - Located in `inventory/host_vars/deploy-keys.yml` contains definitions for the Secrets/SSH keys

 ## Getting Started With Docker